dronir/Massmail/README.md

 1. Copy `example_config.toml` to `config.toml`.
 2. Go to your Google security settings.
-3. Generate a a new app password.
+3. Generate a new app password.
 You can name it whatever you want.
 4. Fill in your full Gmail address and the new app password in the config file.

 ### Write your email